foglienimatteo/GaPSE.jl/README.md

 ## Installation

-Currentlt, this package is not in the Julia package registries.
+Currently, this package is not in the Julia package registries.
 Assuming that you have already installed a coompatible Julia version, the simplest way to install this software is then the following:

 - in the terminal, go to the directory you want to install this package;